libris/librisxl/README.md

     $ scripts/load-defs-whelk.sh http://localhost:8180/whelk

-### Import/update local storage from test data (INCOMPLETE)
+### Import/update local storage from test data

 Create a local OAI-PMH dump of examples and run a full import:

     $ python librisxl-tools/scripts/assemble_oaipmh_records.py src/main/resources/secrets.json librisxl-tools/scripts/example_records.tsv /tmp/oaidump
     $ (cd /tmp/oaidump && python -m SimpleHTTPServer) &

+Modify your oaipmh.properties to indicate oaipmhServiceUrl as http://localhost:8000/{dataset}/oaipmh

     $ cd oaipmhharvester/

     $ gradle jettyrun

-    and go to http://localhost:8180/oaipmhharvester using a browser
+    and go to http://localhost:8180/oaipmhharvester using a browser.

+    To make sure all data is loaded, stop all harvester threads, set the "reload from" value to 1970 or equally old and restart them.
+The data will now load from your mock OAIPMH server.

 (Using the OAI-PMH dump makes out-of-band metadata available, which is necessary to create links from bib data to auth data.)